Trading Glass

 The Stall Exit

 If BTC/USDT moves from your $67,200 entry to $67,450 within the first 5 minutes but then consolidates for the next 20 minutes without progressing, the momentum thesis is failing.
-A time-based partial or full exit here often outperforms waiting for a stop or target hit.
+A time-based partial exit or full exit here often outperforms waiting for a stop or target hit.

 LONGExample Tradebreakeven